jeluard/amaru-pi/app/README.md

 You can also take a screenshot using the simalator by setting `EG_SIMULATOR_DUMP=screenshot.png`.

-To build and deploy on a pi, first install `cargo install --locked cargo-zigbuild`:
+To build and deploy on a pi:

-then:

 ```shell
 export SCP_TARGET=pi@pi.local:.